ProvableHQ/welcome/documentation/leo/13_token.md

 ---
 id: token
-title: A transparent & shielded custom token in Leo.
+title: A Custom Token in Leo
 ---

 ## Summary